Module constriction.stream.queue

 Returns

-'s range coding implementation–by design–cannot detect end- of-stream in all cases.
-If you need ot be able to decode variable-length messages then you can introduce an "end of stream" sentinel symbol, which you append to all messages before encoding them. def seek(self, /, position, state)
+Truedoes not necessarily mean that there is no data left on the decoder becauseconstriction's range coding implementation–by design–cannot detect end- of-stream in all cases.
+If you need ot be able to decode variable-length messages then you can introduce an "end of stream" sentinel symbol, which you append to all messages before encoding them. def seek(self, /, position, state)-

 Jumps to a checkpoint recorded with method